-De Gea's woeful Man Utd penalty record goes on as Maupay scores cheeky panenka past Spaniard | Goal.com
+De Gea's woeful Man Utd penalty record goes on as Maupay scores cheeky Panenka past Spaniard | Goal.com

-Brighton took the lead in their clash with United at the Amex Stadium on Saturday afternoon after Chris Kavanagh pointed to the spot following Bruno Fernandes' clumsy challenge on Tariq Lamptey inside the box, 37 minutes into the contest.
+Brighton took the lead in their clash with United at the Amex Stadium on Saturday afternoon after Chris Kavanagh pointed to the spot following Bruno Fernandes' clumsy challenge on Tariq Lamptey, 37 minutes into the contest.

-Questions have been asked over the Spanish No.1's form in between the sticks over the past couple of seasons, with basic positioning and handling errors becoming an all too regular occurrence for a shot-stopper once revered as the best in the business.
+Questions have been asked over De Gea's form in between the sticks over the past couple of seasons, with basic positioning and handling errors becoming an all too regular occurrence for a shot-stopper once revered as the best in the business.

 He has also proven to be ineffective when it comes to keeping out spot-kicks, with Maupay's effort marking the 27th penalty he has conceded out of the last 29 he has faced.